Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Where’s Waldo, or originally Where’s Wally from Britain, is a fun series of books where you have to find Waldo in a maze of people in different scenes.

-These books are great as a visual perceptual activity and are heaps of fun too.
+These books are excellent for visual perceptual development—and they’re lots of fun too.

 11. Straight Edge Puzzles

-Straight-edge puzzles are different from regular jigsaw puzzles because the skill is not in matching the puzzle shapes, but rather in looking at the detail in the picture and matching colours, lines, etc.
+Straight-edge puzzles differ from regular jigsaw puzzles because the focus is not on matching puzzle shapes, but on observing picture details such as colours and lines.

 12. Can You See What It Is?